-To this end, it is timely to consider the group of Ministers responsible for government housing and homelessness policy in the Commonwealth, State and Territory governments are, and what departments report to them.
+Here is the group of Ministers responsible for government housing and homelessness policy in the Commonwealth, State and Territory governments, and the departments that report to them.

 Hon Julie Collins MP